-- Hospitals should develop strategies to reduce patients' waiting time for treatment sessions, such as that for chemotherapy. - Hospitals can investigate starting a support group in the borough or building on existing social groups. - There needs to be an information pack which is updated regularly.
+- Hospitals to develop strategies to reduce patients' waiting time for treatment sessions, such as chemotherapy. - Hospitals to start a support group in the borough or build on existing social groups. - Information pack made available which is updated regularly.
 The pack should include main services such as psychological and social support services, generalist, benefits and debt advice, exercise groups and older people's services.
 This information pack can be given to the patients at the point of diagnosis.